Easy Greek Salad Recipe

 How to make this recipe

-When you’re ready to serve, place all of your ingredients in a big salad bowl and toss with enough dressing to coat.
+When you’re ready to serve, place all of the ingredients for this chickpea Greek salad in a big bowl and toss with enough dressing to coat.

 Pro tip: Prep your ingredients ahead and store separately until you’re ready to serve the salad.

 I love that this Greek salad recipe is satisfying enough to enjoy for a light lunch or dinner, or pair with some of my favorite recipes below:

 - The dressing may be made in advance and stored in the fridge in an air tight container.